 Chartering a Scout unit can create opportunities for your post members to set patriotic examples for young Scouts and become even more active in your post by serving as Scout leaders.
 Scouts, their parents and their leaders can also be a major source of manpower in accomplishing community service projects.

-Eagle Scout Certificates – Download PDF – You may request certificates, signed by the national commander, to recognize Eagle Scouts for their significant achievement.
-Simply download the required request form (PDF) and forward it to the National Programs Department.
-Scout leaders may also request these certificates directly from the National Programs Department.
-Call the National Programs Department if your post would like to learn more about chartering a Scout unit.
+Eagle Scout Certificates – You may request certificates, signed by the national commander, to recognize Eagle Scouts for their significant achievement.
+Simply fill out the form below and hit “Submit” to submit your request to the National Programs Department:

 BSA Tool Kit – Download PDF – AMVETS / BSA YOUTH OUTREACH AWARD – Included in BSA Tool Kit The award is designed to recognize AMVETS members who are actively engaged in the Scouting program in their local communities.
 Any AMVETS member who is a registered Scouter may apply, not only those affiliated with an AMVETS chartered Scout unit.
 The award is not meant to be a selective or limited award, but one that is available to any AMVETS member who fulfills the requirements for the award.
 Those requirements include training, demonstrated dedication and the work required to expand the Scouting program within AMVETS.
 The award may be presented at a Post, Department or National level.
 For more information, Requirements & Application.